 Knowledge is power, and getting to know the wants and needs of your target audience is key to the success of your outdoor industry brands e-Commerce presence.

-The biggest challenge for an outdoor recreation manufacturer (ORM) in the B2C space is to not just win a first time customer but to turn that person into a loyal customer and brand evangelist.
+The biggest challenge for an outdoor brands in the B2C space is to not just win a first time customer but to turn that person into a loyal customer and brand evangelist.
 As confirmed in a Harvard Business Review, “If you don’t have a means to collect and communicate with them directly, you cannot create and nurture a relationship”.

 The bottom line is that businesses can only exist upon repeat business.
 You cannot create repeat business on Amazon and eBay because all of their branding is designed to reinforce their sales channel and not your brand.
 Ajay Bhalla, a professor at Cass business school in London, says selling on Amazon can be “a race to the bottom unless you have a very unique product”.
 He views many Amazon sellers as the heirs to flea-market traders, who would struggle to create a bricks-and-mortar business.

-A question for ORM’s who have primarily sold their products through B2B and want to create a strong B2C channel is whether to sell their products through a 3rd party channel like Amazon and eBay instead of creating their own B2C channel.
+A question for outdoor brand's who have primarily sold their products through B2B and want to create a strong B2C channel is whether to sell their products through a 3rd party channel like Amazon and eBay instead of creating their own B2C channel.

 Although selling through a channel like this can create quick short-term product sales to consumers, there are several insights to consider why this is not best for long-term brand building and product pricing.
 They are: